 Student Legal Services provides advice and counseling on criminal charges.
-A review of the following crimes should cause students to reconsider abuse of alcohol.
+A review of alcohol-related citations should cause students to reconsider abuse of alcohol.

 A person could be charged with multiple offenses.
 For example, a person could be charged with being a Minor in Possession of Alcohol, Failure to Identify, and Public Intoxication at the same event.
 The minimum fines are substantial.
 Services of a bail bond agent may be necessary to provide bail.